lorenzomartino86/multiplatform-hello-world/README.md

  * `node-app` - A Node JS application
  * `jvm-app` - A Java main class.

-For the *js* module I suggest to build the library locally using command:
+For the *js* module I suggest to build the library locally using command (you need npm):

     npm install -g

-Then on *node-app* folder install dependencies and run the application:

-    npm install -g && npm start

 #### 3.1 JVM Application
 A simple standalone java application has been created: